Intercompany

 Learn how to setup a Party, a company in Business Central sharing data with other companies.

-1. Choose the πŸ”Ž icon, enter Pryme Intercompany Setup, and then select the related link.
+- Choose the π icon, enter Pryme Intercompany Setup, and then select the related link.

-2. Enter your party code in My Party code.
+- Enter the Party code in the My Party Code field.

 Parties

-Every company must have a unique party code that identifies the company.
-Decide on a naming strategy, and stick to it.
+Each company must have a unique Party code to identify it.
+Establish a consistent naming strategy and adhere to it.

-1. Choose the πŸ”Ž icon, enter Parties (IDM), and then choose the related link.
+- Choose the π icon, enter Parties (IDM), and then select the related link.

-2. Fill in the fields as necessary.
+- Fill in the required fields.
 Hover over a field to read a short description.

-Party Group is a subset of parties and can be used in a Topic to restrict which companies are allowed to receive data.
+A Party Group is a subset of parties that can be used in a Topic to restrict which companies are allowed to receive data.

-1. Choose the πŸ”Ž icon, enter Party Groups (IDM), and select the related link.
+- Choose the π icon, enter Party Groups (IDM), and then select the related link.

-2. Fill in the fields as necessary.
+- Fill in the required fields.
 Hover over a field to read a short description.

-3. Enter the Code of Parties that should be related under the Parties subpage.
+- Enter the code of the Parties that should be grouped under the Parties subpage.

 1.5 - Topics